hazelcast/hazelcast/hazelcast-documentation/src/Map-Locks.md

 }
 ```

-If the above code is run by more than cluster members simultaneously, there will be likely a race condition.
+If the above code is run by more than one cluster members simultaneously, there will be likely a race condition.

 #### Pessimistic Locking